AlanRuijia/RayTracing/README.md

 The remaining arguments can be used to turn on different features of your raytracer.
 The default, if no flag is provided, is to turn the feature off.

-There are a total of six feature:
+There are a total of six features:

 * +s: inclusion of shadows
 * +l: inclusion of reflection